 Note: you can easily convert stereo ear hooks (and stereo silhouettes, ear buds and earphones too) to work on mono devices by using an adapter.
 The reverse is not true.
 You cannot make a mono device like a neckloop into a stereo device.

-If you are hooking a mono loop (neckloop or mono silhouettes) to a stereo audio system, you need to get the appropriate adapter jack or you will only hear one channel of sound (and will short out the other channel while you are at it, which may damage the stereo system).
+If you are hooking a mono loop (neckloop or mono silhouettes) to a stereo audio system, you need to get the appropriate adapter or you will only hear one channel of sound (and will short out the other channel while you are at it, which may damage the stereo system).
 To prevent this, get this adapter (1/8″ female mono jack to a 1/8″ male stereo plug).
 You can get this one (or equivalent) on Amazon.

-If you are hooking a stereo loop (dual ear hooks or stereo silhouettes) to a mono output device (e.g. PockeTalker, FM system), you need to get this adapter (1/8″ female stereo jack to a 1/8″ male mono plug) You can get this one (or equivalent) on Amazon.
+If you are hooking a stereo loop (dual ear hooks or stereo silhouettes) to a mono output device (e.g. PockeTalker Ultra (or older), FM system), you need to get this adapter (1/8″ female stereo jack to a 1/8″ male mono plug) You can get this one (or equivalent) on Amazon.
 Otherwise you will only hear sound in one ear, but you will not damage the device.

 By their very nature, t-coils are very directional.
 For the best signal you need to keep them in the same plane as the transmitting loop.
 Otherwise, the signal will drop and may almost fade out completely.
 This is especially true if the signal is produced by a low power (battery-operated) device.

 Fading can be a real problem when using neckloops.
 You may be sitting watching a speaker and hear him perfectly.
 Then you look down to write some notes and his voice seems to fade away.
 This is because your t-coils are now not oriented in the same plane as they were when you were looking up.